Background GradientBackground Gradient

 4. Ecosystem & Vendor Lock-In

-- AgentKit is a closed-source platform that exclusively supports OpenAI models.
-This limits flexibility and prevents developers from leveraging models from providers like Anthropic, Google, etc.
+• AgentKit exclusively supports OpenAI models.
+This limits flexibility and prevents developers from leveraging models from providers like Anthropic, Google, etc. Inkeep and n8n on the other hand support a wide range of models including through OpenRouter.

-- While you can export a visual workflow to a TypeScript SDK, this is a one-way street.
-You cannot import code to create a visual workflow.
-Furthermore, this export feature breaks as soon as you add any MCP servers to your graph.
+• While AgentKit allows you to export a visual workflow to the Agent SDK, this is a one-way street.
+You cannot import your Agent SDK code to create a visual workflow.

 n8n: The Open-Source Automation Powerhouse